Is Charmeleon Good in Let's Go Pikachu & Eevee Playthrough?

 At 405 BST, Charmeleon is firmly in pre-evolution territory.
 Evolve it into Charizard before bringing it to any serious fight.

-In Omega Ruby & Alpha Sapphire, watch for Starmie (Water), Golem (Ground), and Aerodactyl (Rock) when using Charmeleon.
+In Let's Go Pikachu & Eevee, watch for Starmie (Water), Golem (Ground), and Aerodactyl (Rock) when using Charmeleon.
 They all hit it super-effectively with STAB.

 Blaze strengthens fire moves to inflict 1.5× damage at 1/3 max HP or less.
 That's the one you want on Charmeleon.
 Solar Power is the hidden ability.
 Niche, but it has its uses.